JOHN SZUDERA, M.S., LMFT, LCPC

 I created Canopy Behavioral Health to serve others in an environment that is supportive and safe for the client (individual, couple, or family) to explore areas of need.
 Counseling involves engaging in the process of exploring to create awareness and understanding of life decisions and ultimately increase the functioning of the client.

-I am licensed to practice as a Marriage & Family Therapist in Idaho and Montana.
+I am licensed to practice in Idaho and Montana.

 Theoretical Orientation & Approach

 I use holistic approaches to address the treatment for couples, families, and individuals.
-Systems Therapy, Acceptance and Commitment Therapy, and Individual Psychology Therapy treatments are utilized for couples, families, and individuals to address marriage distress, parenting struggles, parent-child and sibling relationships, coupleship discourse (all orientations), ENM/CNM in relationships, neurodiversity, autism spectrum disorder, anxiety, depression, attention deficit hyperactivity disorder, and social skill development concerns.
+Systems Therapy, Acceptance and Commitment Therapy, and Individual Psychology Therapy treatments are utilized for couples, families, and individuals to address coupleship discourse (all orientations), traditional as well as non-traditional relationships (poly/ENM), neurodiversity, autism, anxiety, depression, ADHD, parenting struggles, parent-child and sibling relationships, and social skill development concerns.
 I am a firm believer that relationships and connection are intrinsic to personal development and each person’s values are important in the development of a course of treatment based on the goals and desired outcome clients have selected.
-I understand treatment and professional development are akin and ever growing; as new evidence-based treatments are learned and developed, and as they match client needs, they will be utilized for treatment.
+I understand treatment and professional development are ever growing; as new evidence-based treatments are learned and developed, and as they match client needs, they will be utilized for treatment.